 ACCUSED OF CRIMINAL SEXUAL CONDUCT?
 CALL 612-747-2254 NOW

-Criminal sexual conduct sex crimes carry some of the most severe consequences of any criminal offense.
-In addition to prison or jail, sex offense convictions carry severe collateral consequences, even after you have served your time.
+Criminal sexual conduct (CSC) charges carry some of the most severe consequences of any Minnesota criminal law (including life in prison for repeat and the most serious of CSC convictions).
+In addition to prison or jail, sex crime convictions carry severe collateral consequences, long after you have served your time.

-Sex crimes are often viewed by the public as the most egregious of crimes and vigorously prosecuted by the government.
-You will be facing law enforcement, victim advocates, therapists, counselors, medical professionals, and experts in the courtroom, all of which are there to help the government try to prove their case.
+CSC crimes are often viewed by the public as the most egregious of crimes and vigorously prosecuted by the government.
+You will likely be facing law enforcement, victim advocates, therapists, counselors, medical professionals, and experts in the courtroom, all of which are there to help the government’s attempts to prove up their case.
 Regardless of the outcome, facing a sex offense charge is a life-changing event.
 Therefore, you must have experienced representation to fight back and obtain the best possible outcome.

 The potential consequences are very real.
 Most criminal sexual conduct cases proceed to jury trial and can involve complex, technical evidence such as DNA, forensic interviews, and expert witnesses.
 As a result, it is imperative you have an experience trial lawyer like Coley Grostyan, to defend you.
 Coley has successfully defended clients accused of criminal sexual conduct in numerous cases.